 The most important occupation of the inhabitants of Avdellero, from the past years to today, is mainly agriculture and livestock farming.

-Previously, the inhabitants cultivated grain, vita, favelet and robe, with which they fed their animals, as well as various kinds of pulses such as beans, lobsters, chickpeas, lentils and lettuces such as tomatoes, cucumbers, watermelons, melons, etc. people had their own flocks of sheep and goats, which were bled all day out in the plains.
+Previously, the inhabitants cultivated grain, cereals, favetta and rovi, with which they fed their animals, as well as various kinds of pulses such as beans, chickpeas, lentils and lettuces.
+They also cultivated tomatoes, cucumbers, watermelons, melons, etc. People had their own flocks of sheep and goats, which were bled all day out in the plains.

-Along with agricultural activities, the women of Avdellero contributed to family income through the basic livestock product, milk, making halloumi, reeds, trachana, yoghurt and lambrian cheeses used to date in the flaunes.
+Along with agricultural activities, the women of Avdellero contributed to the family income through the basic livestock products, such as, milk, producing halloumi, Anari cheese, trahana, yoghurt and special cheeses used to date to make Cypriot Flaouna.

 Today, apart from agriculture and livestock farming, some inhabitants are engaged in cow farming.
 In estates outside the village there are sheep and goat farms and one with cows.
 There are many who work in cities, mainly in nearby Larnaka, as employees, craftsmen, workers, etc.

 For the map of the area, click HERE